About Lewa House

 Our view

-We were quite smitten by Lewa House.
-The grounds and views are delightful, the activities diverse, the hosts charming and fun to be with, and the food some of the best we've had anywhere in Kenya.
+We were quite smitten by the natural, organic and homely experience at Lewa House.
+The accommodation is unique, stylish and very comfortable; the grounds and views are beautiful; the activities diverse; and the hosts charming and fun to be with.
 The location is superb, with the Lewa Conservancy's many impressive assets easily accessible.
-The refurbished earth pods are warm and cosy and the cottages are great for families.
+It’s a wonderful place to stay a while, whether travelling as a couple, friends or a family.

 Accommodation